 Certain school teachers can deduct up to $300 for money they spent on classroom supplies or on professional development courses related to the curriculum they teach.
 In 2022, educators can also deduct unreimbursed expenses for protective items to stop the spread of COVID-19.
 Eligible items include face masks, hand sanitizer, disposable gloves, and other items recommended by the CDC.
 You can qualify for this deduction if you’re a K-12 teacher, counselor, aide or principal who worked in a school for at least 900 hours during a school year.
 Use Form 1040 Schedule 1 to claim this deduction.

 You can deduct moving expenses on your taxes if you’re an active-duty member of the U.S. Armed Forces and you had to move because of a permanent change of station.
 (If you’re filing back taxes, this deduction was available to non-military members before 2018.)
 To claim this deduction for 2021, fill out IRS Form 3903 and Schedule 1.

-Members of the military reserve forces can deduct the cost of travel as a business expense if they travelled more than 100 miles to perform reserve services.
-Schedule 1 allows you to claim this deduction.
+Members of the military reserve forces can deduct the cost of travel as a business expense if they traveled more than 100 miles to perform reserve services.
+Use Form 2106 and Schedule 1 to claim this deduction.

 Low-income performing artists can deduct certain business expenses, such as costs necessary to complete a rehearsal.
 However, qualifying for this deduction is challenging.
 You must have an adjusted gross income of $16,000 or less; your business expenses must have been at least 10% of your gross income; you must have worked as a performing artist for multiple employers; and each employer must have paid at least $200.
-If you think you qualify, look for the deduction on Schedule 1.
+If you think you qualify, look for the deduction on Form 2106 and Schedule 1.

-State and local government officials who are paid on a fee basis can deduct their business expenses on Form 1040 Schedule 1.
+State and local government officials who are paid on a fee basis can deduct their business expenses on Form 2106 and Schedule 1.